 On December 29, 2017, the Company entered into the Purchase Agreement with Aspire Capital which provides that, upon the terms and subject to the conditions and limitations set forth therein, the Company has the right, from time to time and in its sole discretion during the 36-month term of the Purchase Agreement, to direct Aspire Capital purchase up to \$15.0 million of the Company's common stock in the aggregate.
 Other than the 304,457 shares of common stock issued to Aspire Capital in consideration for entering into the Purchase Agreement, the Company has no obligation to sell any shares of common stock pursuant to the Purchase Agreement and the timing and amount of any such sales are in the Company's sole discretion subject to the conditions and terms set forth in the Purchase Agreement.
-As of the date of filing this Quarterly Report with the SEC, no shares of the Company's common stock have been sold to Aspire Capital under the Purchase Agreement.
+During the third quarter of fiscal 2018, we sold 1,176,470 shares of common stock to Aspire Capital under the Purchase Agreement resulting in proceeds to the Company of \$2.0 million.
+In July 2018, we sold an additional 540,540 shares of common stock to Aspire Capital under the Purchase Agreement resulting in proceeds to the Company of \$1.0 million.